running projects

 Technische Universität Braunschweig

-The use of austenitic rust and acid-resistant (RS) steels for bipolar plates in fuel cells and hydrogen electrolysis offers enormous potential for cost and volume savings as well as for increasing efficiency compared to graphite-based bipolar plates and at the same time represents an economical alternative to other titanium or nickel-based materials.
+The use of austenitic stainless and acid-resistant (RS) steels for bipolar plates in fuel cells and hydrogen electrolysis offers enormous potential for cost and volume savings as well as for increasing efficiency compared to graphite-based bipolar plates and at the same time represents an economical alternative to other titanium- or nickel-based materials.
 However, the natural passive layer of RS steels requires additional surface treatment.
 Surface modification using plasma diffusion processes would represent an alternative to PVD / CVD-based processes, particularly in terms of coating costs, material consumption and energy balance, and would increase sustainability.
-The aim of the proposed project is to develop plasma diffusion processes to improve the performance and cost efficiency of fuel cell components.

 The intended results hold the following innovation potential: